ekkiiiii/itsnothing/content/portfolio.md

 #### The Side Effects Of Life In Space
 ![TSEOL Image](/img/tseoldemoimage.PNG#center)
 I have been working with a small team on a very long-term project with the catchy title "The Side Effects of Life in Space".
 Been on hold for a while, but we might continue this someday. :)

+## Front-End Development
+I worked on several web and mobile projects, mostly using Angular.
+Things I built include interactive quiz applications for use in trainings, components for cross-platform applications (iOS,Android,Web) using Nativescript and some prototypes for Twitch extension development.

 ## Escape Rooms